crowdlingo/course/src/speaking/weekend.md

 ## Vocabulary

 <vocab-list>
-- Normally
-  - under normal conditions
+- horrible
+  - provoking horror
 - experience
   - the accumulation of knowledge or skill that results from direct participation in events or activities
-- remarkable
-  - unusual or striking
-- exercise
-  - put to use
-- tradition
-  - an inherited pattern of thought or action
-- Absolutely
-  - completely and without qualification
 - exhibition
   - the act of exhibiting
+- speaking
+  - capable of or involving speech or speaking

 <!-- blank -->